Sarah Lawson (producer): Personal life

 Lawson was the daughter of Lt.-Col. Sir William Edward Harry Lawson, 5th Baron Burnham and Anne Petherick.
 Educated at Heathfield School in Ascot, Berkshire, she was a solicitor and a literary agent before becoming a film producer.
-From 1982 to 1991 she was married to Michael Grade, the current executive chairman of ITV; theatrical agent Anita Land introduced them.
+From 1982 to 1991 she was married to Michael Grade, theatrical agent Anita Land introduced them.
 After their divorce she remarried, and had two children.
 Lawson was also a Governor at St. Patrick's Hospital, Dublin.
 During her hiatus from her media work, she spent time renovating the historic property Ardbraccan.
 She lived in Dublin and London.

 Lawson died on 8 November 2008 after a long battle with cancer.